pnbruckner/ha-google-maps/README.md

 ## Configuration

 One or more Google account can be added.
 See [Account Strategies](#account-strategies) below for help in deciding which Google accounts to use, and possibly create, and how to set up location sharing between Google accounts.
+If you choose a strategy that uses more than one Google account, obtain the cookies file for each account and upload them individually by adding the integration once for each file.
+You can also use the **`ADD ENTRY`** button within the Google Maps integration page to add the additional Google accounts after the first one has been created.

 To add an account, you can use this My Button: